cloudr-app/opensoundcloud/docs/api/index.md

 - **Usage**:
   Request a specific users tracks by either a username, full SoundCloud URL or user ID.
-  If you use a string as identifier it resolves the user ID via scraping first.
+  If you use a string as identifier it resolves the user ID via scraping first, so use the ID when possible.

   It's recommended to supply a `client_id` (for APIv2) to save on one request which would resolve one for you.

-  Use `util.getClientIDv2` to get a `client_id` for APIv2.
+  Use [`util.getClientIDv2`](/api/util.html#getclientidv2) to get a `client_id` for APIv2.

 - **Example**: